evkx/evkx.github.io/content/models/audi/a6_e-tron/s6_avant_e-tron/_index.md

 You can choose between two types of headlights for the Audi S6 Avant e-tron.

 - **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.
+- **LED Matrix Headlights:**Available as an upgrade, this adaptive system divides the traditional headlight beam into dozens of smaller rays that the light controller can activate or deactivate individually.
+This optimizes lighting by selectively dimming specific areas to avoid dazzling oncoming traffic.
+The daytime running lights (DRL) for this option also feature multiple LED segments, allowing you to customize your preferred DRL signature.
+For enhanced safety, it includes corner lights that illuminate the side when turning.

+Additionally, you have two options for taillights:

-Standard Taillights use LED technology, ensuring visibility and efficiency.
+- Standard Taillights use LED technology, ensuring visibility and efficiency.
+- Optional Taillights: These feature OLED technology, offering enhanced lighting performance and a distinctive look.

 {{< sitefiguresized thumb="models/audi/a6_e-tron/s6_avant_e-tron/headlights_1_st.jpg" title="Audi S6 Avant e-tron" width="3000" height="1999"  >}}